 Hacks to Combat Dry Mouth When Smoking Weed

-Once the cottonmouth fully sets in, you will probably notice that even a glass of water won’t treat it completely; you will feel like you need to drink five more!
+Once the cottonmouth fully sets in, it is likely that even a glass of water won’t fully help.
+Instead, the cannabis user will feel like they need to drink five more!
 One of the best ways to avoid this is by hydrating before and after a session.
-If weed is a regular part of your life, water should be too.
+If marijuana is a regular part of someone’s life, drinking water should be, too.

-Chewing stimulates saliva production, which means that it can help with dry mouth.
-A single strip of chewing gum may be all you need to help stimulate the saliva glands once again.
+Chewing stimulates saliva production, which means it can help with dry mouth.
+A single strip of chewing gum can stimulate the salivary glands once again.
 Dried fruit and beef jerky are alternatives for people who don’t like chewing gum.

 Some mouthwashes are made specifically to combat cottonmouth.
-So shop around, and look into replacing your regular mouthwash with one that prevents and treats dryness.
+Shop around, and look into replacing regular mouthwash with one that prevents and treats dryness.

 Candy is one of the quickest fixes for cottonmouth.
-A small Jolly Rancher should have you salivating again without needing any water.
-Alternatively, there is also candy that is made to fight dry mouth.
+A small Jolly Rancher should cause salivation without needing any water.
+Alternatively, there is also candy created to fight dry mouth.
 One of the most popular options is Cotton Mouth Candy.

-Similar to water, this is also a great way to combat cottonmouth – simply chew on some ice.
-It’s all about keeping the mouth moist, and ice can be very effective for this.
+Like water, this is also a great way to combat cottonmouth – simply chew on some ice.
+It’s all about keeping the mouth moist, and ice can be beneficial for this.

-This doesn’t work for everyone as for some it will cause mucus.
-Milk is high in fat which helps to cover your throat and mouth reducing the dryness.
+This doesn’t work for everyone; as for some, it will cause mucus.
+Milk is high in fat, which helps to cover the throat and mouth, reducing dryness.

 Final Thoughts on Weed and Cottonmouth

 These days, there are a variety of ideas and methods to deal with cottonmouth.
-From staying hydrated to chewing some candy or ice, you can find a way to overcome the dry mouth sensation as it arises.
-While it is an annoying side effect.
+From staying hydrated to chewing some candy or ice, it is possible to find a way to overcome the dry mouth sensation as it arises.
+It is an annoying side effect.
 However, it’s not that serious in the greater scheme of things and is relatively easy to deal with.